-Brian Eskildsen completed first season as a member of head coach Tommy Amaker's staff in 2014-15, helping the Crimson to a sixth-straight 20-win season, fifth-consecutive Ivy League championship and an appearance in the NCAA tournament for a fourth consecutive year.
+Brian Eskildsen completed his fifth season as a member of head coach Tommy Amaker's staff in 2018-19 after helping the Crimson to three Ivy League championships and a trip to the NCAA tournament in 2014-15.

 Eskildsen arrived in Cambridge after spending the 2013-14 season with the Rice Owls as an assistant coach to head coach Ben Braun.
 While at Rice, Eskildsen served as the team’s recruiting coordinator and was in charge of opponent scouting.
 Eskildsen worked directly with the Owls’ post players on the court, and was also responsible for game scheduling.

 Prior to his time in Houston, Eskildsen spent three seasons at Stanford working under head coach Johnny Dawkins, a former teammate of Amaker’s at Duke.
 As the Cardinal’s recruiting and video coordinator, Eskildsen was responsible for assisting in all facets of the recruiting process, including managing the program’s recruiting database.
 Additionally, Eskildsen assisted with scouting video and film exchange.